jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

     * This is followed by a dialog saying `User Operation is waiting for "Importing Forge project" to complete.`.
     * After a number of `***SUCCESS***` messages, you see `***SUCCESS*** Build Success` near the end of the console output.

+    _Note:_ After you run the `run generate.fsh` command, you will see the following warnings for the generated files.
+You can ignore these warnings.

+          The serializable class Address does not declare a static final serialVersionUID field of type long The serializable class Customer does not declare a static final serialVersionUID field of type long The serializable class Item does not declare a static final serialVersionUID field of type long The serializable class ProductOrder does not declare a static final serialVersionUID field of type long The serializable class Profile does not declare a static final serialVersionUID field of type long The serializable class ZipCode does not declare a static final serialVersionUID field of type long location references to "/faces/error.xhtml" that does not exist in web content

 ### What Did This Create?